"Horses should be trained in such as

 horse, softly ridden, is a gift to behold.
 Riding a horse can be

-achieve this requires trying to attain a level of horsemanship that
+this requires trying to attain a level of horsemanship that appeals to

 horsemanship has such true beauty that even non-riders are caught up in